shadyvalleyfarm/shadyvalleyfarm.github.io/goats/Buddy.md

 Buddy is the younger brother to Sweet Pea.
 He is a wether and here as a friend to others in the herd.

+### History

+* October 21, 2013 - Tested negative for CAE, CL, and Johne's Disease

 ### Photos

 <img src="/images/goats/Shady_Valley_Buddy/1.jpg" alt="Image of Shady Valley Buddy" class="pic"/>